 - High or low blood pressure

-Each moment in a sauna bath may help detoxify your body, improve cardiovascular health, promote skin health, improve sleep, relieve pain, reduce stress levels, and lower your risk of developing dementia and Alzheimer’s disease.
+Sauna can also improve cardiovascular health, promote skin health, improve sleep, relieve pain, reduce stress levels, and lower your risk of developing dementia and Alzheimer’s disease.

-However, ensure you are well hydrated as sauna heat may cause dehydration.
+While sauna offers numerous health-promoting benefits, ensure you are well hydrated as sauna heat may cause dehydration.

 Other Related Articles